 - Your unlawful conduct deprived the victim of over $100,000.

-This aggravated sentence enhancement could lead to an additional 1 to 5 years in a California state prison, and an additional fine up to $500,000, or twice the amount of fraud, whatever amount is greater.
+This aggravated sentence enhancement could result in an additional 1 to 5 years in a California state prison, as well as an additional fine of up to $500,000, or twice the amount of fraud, whichever is greater.

-Like all fraud related crimes, filing false documents with the specific intent to defraud is considered a crime of moral turpitude.
-This means undocumented immigrants who are convicted of Penal Code Section 115 will most likely face deportation.
+Like all fraud-related crimes, filing false documents with the specific intent to defraud is considered a crime of moral turpitude.
+This means that a conviction under Penal Code Section 115 can have serious consequences, particularly for undocumented immigrants, who will most likely face deportation.

 - California Penal Code Section 118 – Perjury,